Micro-Biology/Basic_BASH-_for_Q2/README.md

     mkdir -p ~/QiimeScripts/folders/that/dont/exist/yet

-Oh no we didnt actually want all those folders there lets remove all the folders within QiimeScripts using 'rm'
+Oh no we didnt actually want all those folders there lets remove all the folders within QiimeScripts using 'rm':

     rm ~/QiimeScripts/folders

-Uh, not another error!
+Uh, not another error!:

     rm: cannot remove '/home/nls/QiimeScripts/folders': Is a directory

 This is because rm can only be used on files...

 ...
 I lied you can remove directories using 'rm -r' but be careful it will delete everything in those folders and they will not go to the recycling bin.

     rm -r ~/QiimeScripts/folders